 Curcuma longa, a widely used spice and coloring agent in South Asia has been hailed for its multifaceted healing properties.
 Amongst the volatile oils of Curcuma longa, curcumin is the most effective and comprehensively researched for its superior anti-inflammatory mechanism which has been proven to be more efficacious and safer than traditionally used NSAIDs.
 Curcumin has also shown tremendous potential in aiding digestion, immune function, and combating oxidative damage to cells.

-Unived’s CurQ10 brings together curcumin and CoQ10 in a breakthrough formulation that has been carefully optimized to deliver the anti-inflammatory, antioxidant, anti-ageing, heart protection, and anti-cancer attributes of these versatile healing molecules in each capsule.
+Unived’s CurQ10 brings together curcumin and CoQ10 in a breakthrough formulation that has been carefully optimized to deliver the anti-inflammatory, antioxidant, anti-ageing, and heart protection, attributes of these versatile healing molecules in each capsule.

 Curcumin – a safer and superior alternative to NSAIDs